 Sandstone patio and planting – Sheen

-The starting point here was a failing concrete patio that had simply reached the end of its useful life.
+The starting point in this East Sheen garden was a failing concrete patio that had simply reached the end of its useful life.
 Cracks had widened, levels had dropped and water routinely pooled against the rear wall of the house after rain.
 The surface was stained beyond recovery and had become a genuine trip hazard.
 Beyond the practical issues, the patio felt completely disconnected from the recently refurbished Edwardian property, visually dragging the garden backwards while the house had moved on.

 Client brief